patriciabialek/PatriciasBookStore/PatriciasBookStore/README.txt

 Added code inside ICategoryRepository.
 Added more code inside CategoryRepository but i have an error on line 13 saying I need to implement all the other methods because I only have the Update method.
 So Intellisense recommended code to add to remove the error so I left it in, for the meantime.

+2023-11-03 1427:
+Created a new interface file in IRepo folder named 'ISP_Call.cs'.
+Input code into the file.
+Created a new class file in Repo folder named 'SP_Call.cs'.
+Input code into the file.